rgeoghegan/django-snakeviz-profiling/README.md

 -----

-Django Snakeviz Profiling integrates [snakeviz](https://pypi.org/project/snakeviz/) into a django middleware that can show results inline in your application.
+Django Snakeviz Profiling integrates [snakeviz](https://pypi.org/project/snakeviz/) along with a db query display into a django middleware that can show results inline in your application.

 No migrations are required nor do any extra url routes need to be added to your application, only requiring to install one piece of middleware.